tencent cloud

 Where:

-exmpale_label_4 is the Tag for this import, uniquely marking one import task DATA INFILE("s3://doris-1301087413/doris-export/export_test/*") :doris-1301087413/doris-export/export_test/ indicates the import file path.
+example_label_4 is the Tag for this import, uniquely marking an import task.
+DATA INFILE("s3://doris-1301087413/doris-export/export_test/*"): doris-1301087413/doris-export/export_test/ is the file path for import.

-Exporting to Tencent Cloud EMR's HDFS
+EXPORT To Tencent Cloud EMR'S HDFS

 Network Confirmation